Srish-pathak/Rock-Paper-Scissor/README.md

 # ✊🖐✌ Rock Paper Scissors Game

 Welcome to **Rock Paper Scissors**, a classic hand game now in digital form!
-This is a fun, interactive web-based version coded with love by **Srishti Pathak** 💖.
+This is a fun, interactive web-based version coded by **Srishti Pathak** .

 ---